mikeperri/flutter_sequencer/README.md

 final instruments = [
   Sf2Instrument(path: "assets/sf2/TR-808.sf2", isAsset: true),
   SfzInstrument(path: "assets/sfz/SplendidGrandPiano.sfz", isAsset: true),
+  SamplerInstrument(
+    id: "80's FM Bass",
+    sampleDescriptors: [
+      SampleDescriptor(filename: "assets/wav/D3.wav", isAsset: true, noteNumber: 62),
+      SampleDescriptor(filename: "assets/wav/F3.wav", isAsset: true, noteNumber: 65),
+      SampleDescriptor(filename: "assets/wav/G#3.wav", isAsset: true, noteNumber: 68),
+    ]
+  ),
 ];
 ```
 An instrument can be used to create one or more tracks.
 There are four instruments:

-1. Sf2Instrument, to load a `.sf2` SoundFont file.
+1. SamplerInstrument, to load a list of SampleDescriptors in the AudioKitSampler manually without an SFZ file
-    - On iOS, it will be played by the built-in Apple MIDI synth AudioUnit
-    - On Android, it will be played by [tinysoundfont](https://github.com/schellingb/TinySoundFont)
+    - On iOS and Android, it will be played by the [AudioKit Sampler](https://github.com/AudioKit/AudioKit/tree/v4-master/AudioKit/Core/AudioKitCore/Sampler)
+    - A SampleDescriptor can point to a .wav or a .wv (WavPack) file.
+I recommend using .wv when
+    possible, since it supports lossless compression.
+It's easy to convert audio files to WavPack
+    format with ffmpeg.
+    - The only things you need to specify about a sample are its path, whether or not it's an asset,
+    and what note number it should correspond to.
+    - Optionally, you can set a note range or a velocity range for each sample.
+You can create
+    "velocity layers" like this, where lower velocities trigger different samples than higher ones.
 2. SfzInstrument, to load a `.sfz` SFZ file.
-    - On iOS and Android, it will be played by the [AudioKit Sampler](https://github.com/AudioKit/AudioKit/tree/v4-master/AudioKit/Core/AudioKitCore/Sampler)
+    - This will also be played by the AudioKit sampler.
     - Only a few SFZ opcodes are supported.
-See sfz_parser.dart to see which ones are acknowledged.
+Look at sfz_parser.dart to see which ones are
+    acknowledged.
     - This is not a full-fledged SFZ player.
-SFZ just provides a convenient format to load samples into the sampler.
+SFZ just provides a convenient format to load samples
+    into the sampler.
-3. SamplerInstrument, to load a list of SampleDescriptors in the AudioKitSampler manually without an SFZ file
+3. Sf2Instrument, to load a `.sf2` SoundFont file.
-    - Use this if you want to build a sampler at runtime
+    - On iOS, it will be played by the built-in Apple MIDI synth AudioUnit
+    - On Android, it will be played by [tinysoundfont](https://github.com/schellingb/TinySoundFont)
 4. AudioUnitInstrument, to load an AudioUnit
     - This will only work on iOS